MicrosoftDocs/azure-dev-docs/articles/javascript/contoso-real-estate-developer-solutions.md

 ## Scenario 4: Payments

 This scenario supports the checkout process, in the portal, to pay for a property reservation.
 The payment flow is implemented with [Stripe](https://stripe.com/), a payment processing platform that allows you to accept payments online.
-This scenario containerizes the [Fastify](https://fastify.dev/) payments application deployed to [Azure Container Apps](/azure/container-apps/overview)
+This scenario containerizes the payment processing functionality in a [Fastify](https://fastify.dev/) application deployed to [Azure Container Apps](/azure/container-apps/overview)

 :::image type="content" source="./media/contoso-real-estate/scenario-4-payment-string-api-management.png" alt-text="Architectural diagram of the payments service to the Stripe payment provider.":::

-When Azure API Management receives a request for the webhook endpoint URL from Stripe, it forwards the request to the API.
+When Azure API Management receives a request for the webhook endpoint URL from Stripe, it forwards the request to the Fastify API.
 The API handles the incoming webhook event and performs the payment actions such as checkout, checkout completed, checkout expired.

-Azure API Management is also used in this architecture to mediate the requests between the frontend portal and the backend portal API.

 ## Next step